 - 𝗘𝗫𝗖𝗟𝗨𝗦𝗜𝗩𝗘 𝗘𝗕𝗢𝗢𝗞 𝗜𝗡𝗖𝗟𝗨𝗗𝗘𝗗 – Gain a deeper understanding of the water you use with our exclusive ebook.
 This resource provides valuable insights and knowledge to help you better comprehend the quality and characteristics of your water.

 If the unfortunate event occurs that your stored water has become tainted, there are ways to purify it in order to make it drinkable again.

-Boil continuously for 5 minutes to destroy most pathogens.
+Boiling water continuously for five minutes destroys most pathogens.

 10 drops per gallon is a good average amount of regular bleach to add.

 They sell iodine tablets to purify water.
-Not as powerful or effective as bleach for purifying and disinfecting potentially contaminated water.
+Iodine for purifying water is not as powerful or effective as bleach for disinfecting potentially contaminated water.